While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 Why this is a good cover letter example

-This short cover letter doesn’t waste any time explaining why the candidate is a good fit for the nursing position they’re trying to land.
+This short cover letter doesn’t waste any time explaining why the candidate is a good fit for the position they’re trying to land.
 In a few concise paragraphs, the candidate states their interest in the position and confidently summarizes their professional achievements.

 6. The unique cover letter